Click here for more extensive information about the Dance Congresses of the years:

 Directed by a female choreographer for the first time, the Dance Congress 2019 is conceived as a gathering for international dance professionals and dance enthusiasts.
 Meg Stuart and her team are creating a spatial and temporal structure for a community-based experience.
 Together with experts from the arts, sciences, politics and esoterica, the participants will explore a diverse range of physical techniques, discuss philosophical and natural-scientific concepts, and examine political activism from various times and places in hopes of gaining inspiration for contemporary dance.
 The Dance Congress 2019 aims to go above and beyond conventional congress formats and create alternative environments for sharing and gaining expertise, navigating conflict and mediation, meeting and healing.
 The entire grounds of the Festspielhaus Hellerau, including the large hall and surrounding gardens, will be converted into modular working spaces in the form of a club, cinema, dormitory, library etc.

 In addition to the main programme from 5 to 10 June at the Festspielhaus Hellerau, the Dance Congress 2019 will also include salons from around the world which will lay the thematic groundwork for the Congress.
 In the weeks leading up to the congress, various satellite events will take place in Dresden which highlight the ideas and concepts of the event in public workshops, concerts and lectures.
-These include a specially curated event during which Dresden’s residents will have the opportunity to meet the participants of the Dance Congress in person.
+These include the specially curated event "Down by the Water" during which Dresden’s residents will have the opportunity to meet the participants of the Dance Congress in person.